nicoladaoud/DL-Ranking/README.md

 # DL-Ranking
-Using Deep Learning methods (paragraph vectors) to Rank indexed lucene documents against a query.
+Using Deep Learning methods (paragraph vectors) to Rank indexed lucene documents against a search query.
 For the purpose of this code, we use a RAMDirectory since we are storing a small amount of dummy data.
 For larger amounts of data, we will use a regular directory instead.
 For the sake of this example, we are ranking pizza sentences against a search query.
 Some of the code examples have been used from the cited book below.